CU-ESIIL/BioSCapeLidar/docs/index.md

-# [Your Name]
+# BioSCapeLidar

-Welcome to the [Your Name] repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
-This repository serves as the central hub for our research at ESIIL, hosting your project description, proposals, bio, codebase, and more.
+Welcome to the BioSCapeLidar repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+This repository include the processing of lidar data from the NASA BioSCape project.

 ## Your Project